 The great thing about manuals is that they often contain all of the details you need to know about your laptop, including the screen size.
 If you want to figure out screen size without going through any extra steps or using software, you can do so by checking the manual.
 Screen size and other specs will usually be on the first page of your manual, so if you bought a brand new laptop, you could use this method to find out the size of your laptop’s screen quickly.
 It’s the most straightforward method when you don’t have anything to measure your screen with.

-A. Screen size can impact a lot of things like screen resolution and clarity.
+Screen size can impact a lot of things like screen resolution and clarity.
 It’s also helpful information if your screen ever breaks and you need to buy a replacement.
 What’s more, it can help you optimize any media you are consuming based on the size of your laptop screen.
+You could also want to know your screen size to buy some accessories for it such as a bag.